 Overamping or Speed “Overdose”

-–This document was made in colaboration between the DOPE Project, North Carolina Harm Reduction Coalition and the National Harm Reduction Coalition.
+–This document was made in collaboration between the DOPE Project, North Carolina Harm Reduction Coalition, and the National Harm Reduction Coalition.

 “You take that one shot all of a sudden you go damn, I shouldn’t have done that, you did one too many and you just crossed the line…all of a sudden, paranoid, everybody’s looking at you, you’re in a fishbowl…it lasts 12 terrible hours…and the shadow people are watching, everyone’s just on that side of the door looking at you, the cops have binoculars three stories away, everything’s got recorders.” –Rick

 Practicing Harm Reduction, for ourselves and with our friends